wellsaid-labs/tts-evaluation/docs/FAQ.md

     sudo sh -c "ulimit -n 65536 && exec su $LOGNAME"

-### /usr/bin/ld: cannot find -lz

-This error can occur when installing NV-WaveNet and can be resolved with the instructions [here](https://stackoverflow.com/questions/3373995/usr-bin-ld-cannot-find-lz).

-### nv_wavenet_util.cuh(89): error: more than one conversion function from "half"...

-This error can occur when installing NV-WaveNet and can be resolved with the instructions [here](https://github.com/NVIDIA/nv-wavenet/issues/5).

 ### SystemError: unknown opcode

 For me, this happened when I tried to load a model checkpoint on a different python version